 \section{Conclusion}

-In this paper, we proposed a scheduling method that considered multi-priority users and multi-server collaboration to address the limitations of unreliable channels in current real-time systems and the individual needs of users.
+In this paper, we proposed a task scheduling method that considered multi-priority users and multi-server collaboration to address the limitations of unreliable channels in current real-time systems and the individual needs of users.
 We derived the utility function of priority scheduling based on PAoI and designed a set of distributed optimization methods.
-Specifically, we first consider two simplified problems for the original problem and employ the fractional programming as well as ADMM to obtain their solutions.
-Building upon these solutions and conclusions drawn therein, we develop an iterative algorithm to solve the original problem.
-Furthermore, we proposed an distributed asynchronous approach with a sublinear rate of communication defects and discuss the theoretical performance improvement due to the multi-priority mechanism.
+Specifically, we first considered two simplified problems for the original problem and employed fractional programming as well as ADMM to obtain their solutions.
+Building upon these solutions and the conclusions drawn therein, we developed an iterative algorithm to solve the original problem.
+Furthermore, we proposed a distributed asynchronous approach with a sublinear rate of communication defects and discussed the theoretical performance improvement due to the multi-priority mechanism.
 We implemented the method and conducted extensive simulations to compare it with the existing age-based scheduling strategies.
 Our results demonstrated the effectiveness and superiority of our method in addressing the requirements of freshness-sensitive users over unreliable channels.

 \normalem \begin{IEEEbiography}[{ }]{Nan Qiao} received the B.Sc. in Computer Science from Central South University, China.
 Since Sept.
 2021, he has been pursuing the Ph.D. degree in Computer Science from Central South University, China.
 His research interests include wireless communications, distributed optimization, and Internet-of-Things. \end{IEEEbiography} -20pt plus -1fil